Abandon a gift in a Will to keep the pension?

 But there is a way that Tom and Jenny could have fought back…

 Tom could have put 3-Generation Testamentary Trusts into his Will.
 Tom’s Will then leaves everything to his wife, children and extended family.
 Tom also makes his wife Trustee of the 3-Generation Testamentary Trust.
-Jenny controls the assets but does not own the assets for tax purposes.
+Jenny controls the assets but does not own them for tax purposes.

 Does that mean that Tom’s estate goes to Tom’s mother-in-law and Uncle Harry?
 Do the children have control over what Jenny does with her husband’s estate?